WOT

 Ingredients

-• 1 jalapeño, minced (with seedsif you like spicy, otherwise remove seeds and pith)
+• 1 jalapeño, minced (with seeds if you like spicy, otherwise remove seeds and pith)

-• 2 tbsp minced ginger, peeled
+• 2 tbsp. peeled, minced ginger

 • 2 cups fresh cranberries

-• 1 orange, zest and juice
+• 1 orange, zest and juiced

 • 1 cup brown sugar

-• 1/4 cup tamari (to keep gluten free) or soy sauce
+• 1/4 cup tamari (to keep gluten-free) or soy sauce

 • grapeseed oil for cooking

-• kosher salt and freshly ground black pepper, totaste
+• kosher salt and freshly ground black pepper, to taste

 Instructions

-• When cool, transfer to a container, cover, and store in fridge for up to two weeks.
+• When cool, transfer to a container, cover, and store in the fridge for up to two weeks.

-• Re-heat for service.
+• Re-heat for serving.

 Copied Print